- Fixtures & Results

 Both Sella and Michel Crauste scored four test tries against England — more than any other Frenchman.
 Crauste’s tries, which were worth three points each, came in nine matches between 1958-66.
 England’s leading try-scorer in the fixture is Daniel Lambert, who touched down eight times in just three matches between 1907-11.
 The winger also kicked five conversions and two penalties.
 Current England speedster, Jonny May, might well overtake Lambert’s mark.
-The winger has scored seven tries in as many tests against France since 2014.
+The winger has scored seven tries in eight tests against France since 2014.

 Who has scored the most points?

 World Rugby Hall of Fame inductee Jonny Wilkinson is the fixture’s highest points scorer.
 Wilkinson scored 161 points in 14 matches against Les Bleus, and his tally is more than double that of the highest Frenchman, Dimitri Yachvili, who notched 80 points.
 Current England captain Owen Farrell has amassed 106 points in just 10 matches against the French.